How did tax reform change itemized deductions?

 Editor’s Note: This article was originally published on December 22, 2017, and updated for accuracy in 2020.

 If you’re used to claiming itemized deductions, tax reform may have a surprise in store for you and how you file your taxes.
 To get you up-to-date and help you understand how you might be affected, we provide a brief overview of how tax reform affected itemized deductions.

-Itemized deductions have allowed taxpayers, if they qualified, to reduce their taxable income by claiming a variety of deductions.
+The ability to itemize deductions allows taxpayers to reduce their taxable income by claiming a variety of deductions instead of the standard deduction.
 These include mortgage interest, state and local income or sales taxes, property taxes on their homes and cars, charitable contributions, and more.
 Traditionally, about 30% of taxpayers have itemized deductions (on Schedule A) because their total itemized deductions were more than the standard deduction, based on their filing status.

-However, the new Tax Cuts and Jobs Act (TCJA) eliminated or restricted many itemized deductions beginning in 2018, and raised the standard deduction.
+However, tax reform eliminated or restricted many itemized deductions and raised the standard deduction.
 That means fewer taxpayers are likely to itemize.

 Mortgage and home equity loan interest

 The cost of buying or owning a home has traditionally been made more affordable by the deductibility of mortgage interest and real estate taxes.
 Although real estate taxes are included in the $10,000 limit for all state and local taxes, mortgage interest remains deductible – with two important changes.

 Now, for new mortgages taken out, only the interest on the first $750,000 of mortgage acquisition debt is deductible.
 This may not be a factor where housing prices are relatively low and mortgages are below this limit.
 However, a mortgage this size is common in locations with high residential real estate costs.
 Also, interest on home equity debt is no longer deductible.
 This affects interest on all home equity loans used for purposes other than to improve the current home.